 SOUND: really quiet.

+When looking for a proper bathroom exhaust fan sound should be at the top of your list.
 Panasonic fans are outstandingly quiet.
 They all work together to achieve a distinct and quiet design with their tip speed, wheel blower, exhaust outlet, and motor.

 The tip-speed is the ratio of a blade’s tangential velocity to actual wind speed.
 The tip-speed rate is related to its performance, with blade design differing to the optimum.
 The higher tip speeds lead to increased noise levels due to greater centrifugal forces, which need stronger blades.